Updated 31 July 2017

 Two tenders will be held during most months.
 Tenders will typically be held on a Monday.
 As per established practice, on these days a tender for the issuance of the same volume of longer-dated Treasury Bonds will usually be held.

-$11.5 billion of short-dated Treasury Bonds have been repurchased to date in 2016‑17.
+$500 million of short-dated Treasury Bonds have been repurchased this financial year.
 Buybacks of around $15 billion are expected in 2017-18.
 The final volume will vary depending on the quantity of Treasury Bonds offered to the AOFM at syndicated deals, and purchases from the RBA.

 Treasury Indexed Bonds